jtokoph/jtokoph.github.com/_posts/2012-07-31-editr-edit-remote-files-with-your-local-editor.md

 Once installed, you'll be able to use `editr` like you would `mate` or `subl` on the command line.
 Only now, your remote file will be opened in your local mac editor.
 [Check out the project on GitHub](https://github.com/jtokoph/editr) and give it a try.

+{% highlight bash %}
+# Running this on a remote machine will open the editor on your mac
+$ editr myfile.txt
+{% endhighlight %}

 ### The Reasoning